kubernetes/website/content/en/docs/user-journeys/users/application-developer/Concepts2.md

 ### Cluster

 A _cluster_ is the foundation of Kubernetes Engine: the Kubernetes objects that represent your containerized applications all run on top of a cluster.
-A cluster comprises:
+A cluster comprises a control plane and nodes.

-* a unified endpoint that runs the Kubernetes control plane processes, including the Kubernetes API server, scheduler, and core resource controllers.
-* a node (or a group of nodes) where applications or cloud workloads are scheduled.

 ### Node

 A _node_ is a virtual or a physical machine that hosts the kubelet, kubeproxy, and container runtime.
+Containers run on a node.
 A node runs the services necessary to support the containers that make up a cluster's workloads.

 ### Kubelet

-A _Kubelet_ is a service present on each node responsible for monitoring the node and relaying the distribution of pods to its container engine.
-Kubelet checks that all containers and their pods are running.
-Kubelets communicate with the container engine to instantiate the container.
+A _kubelet_ is an implementation present on each node responsible for monitoring the node and relaying the distribution of pods to its container runtime.
+Kubelet verifies that all the containers and pods are running.
+Kubelets communicate with the container runtime to instantiate the container.

-When the controller assigns tasks to a pod, it is the kubelet that directs the pod to run these jobs.
+When the controller assigns pods to a node, it is the kubelet that directs the pod to run these jobs.
-Kubelets talk to the container engine to instantiate the container.
-1:1 relationship between kubelet and node.

 #### Pod

-_Pods_ are the only schedulable unit in the Kubernetes environment that you can create and deploy.
-A Pod is a set of one or more containers that are run together in the container engine and local network.
-Pods always run on a node.
+A _pod_ is the lowest level unit for scheduling jobs on Kubernetes.
+A pod comprises a set of one or more containers that run together on the same node.